meows/racket/docs/challenge-9.md

 8   | 21
 9   | 34
 10  | 55

-It's a famous series of numbers because it has been independently discovered by many people throughout time, but it also continues to surprise scientists because the Fibonacci sequence also finds its way into nature.

 The function `fib` which tells you the `n`-th Fibonacci number based on `n` can be defined with just three simple rules in math: